JRebel Class Reload Comparison Matrix

-With JRebel you avoid having to rebuild the entire application to reload code changes, this is a huge time savings.
+With JRebel you avoid having to rebuild the entire application to reload code changes.
+This is a huge time saver.

 Instead of running your full build process, simply use the compiler built into your IDE and JRebel will reload the code into the JVM.

 For some users, this is as simple as saving the Java class, others just hit compile.

 JRebel also supports reloading code inside of modules and build artifacts, as long as you have the source code.